Shreya-official20/TODO/README.md

 # ToDo Web Application
-<a href = "https://shreya-official20.github.io/TODO/">Link to see the Project.</a>
+<a href = "https://shreya-official20.github.io/TODO/"><strong>TODO Web</strong>,</a>
-This is a simple web-based ToDo application built using HTML, CSS, and JavaScript.
+this is a simple web-based ToDo application built using HTML, CSS, and JavaScript.
 The application allows users to create, edit, and delete tasks as well as mark them as complete.

 ## Features